Monday, January 18, 2010

 2. Print out your words.

-3. Trim paper and cut a piece of carbon paper to the same size as the trimmed paper.
+3. Trim your paper and cut a piece of carbon paper to the same size as the trimmed paper.

 This post has been linked to My Backyard Eden, We Are That Family, Today's Creative Blog, A Soft Place to Land , and Thrifty Decor Chick.